amannn/atom-format-javascript-comment/README.md

  - Single line comments (`// Whatever`)
  - Multiline comments (`* Whatever`)
  - JSDoc tags always start on a new line (` * @param {string} name Some description.`)
+ - If no selection is made, the selection is automatically created by examining the surrounding lines.
+ - If some selection is made, only the lines that are within the selection will be processed.
+However, lines can be selected partially.

 ## How?
 1. Install format-javascript-comment (either through the package manager or through `apm install format-javascript-comment`).